Space-time least-squares isogeometric method and efficient solver for parabolic problems: Introduction

-Space-time methods facilitate the full parallelization of the solver, see \cite{Gander2015}.
-We do not address this important issue in our paper, but it will be the focus of our further research: indeed the preconditioner we propose fits in the framework, e.g., of \cite{kvarving2011fast}.
+Space-time methods facilitate the full parallelization of the solver, see \cite{dorao2007parallel,Gander2015}.
+The preconditioner we propose fits in the framework, e.g., of \cite{kvarving2011fast}.
+We do not address this important issue in our paper, that will be the focus of our further research.

 The paper is organized as follows.
 In Section 2 we introduce B-Spline basis functions and the isogeometric spaces that we need for the discrete analysis.
 The parabolic model problem is presented in Section 3, where we also discuss the well-posedness of the least-squares approximation and the a-priori error estimates.
-Section 4 focuses on preconditioning strategies and their spectral analysis.
-We show numerical results to assess the performance of the proposed preconditioners and to confirm the a-priori error estimates in Section 6, while in the last section we draw some conclusions of our work and we highlight future research directions.
+Section 4 focuses on preconditioning strategy and its spectral analysis.
+We show numerical results to assess the performance of the proposed preconditioner and to confirm the a-priori error estimates in Section 6.
+Finally, in the last section we draw conclusions and highlight future research directions.